 The children are all set up on Google Classroom which acts as their online learning platform.
 Teachers will post the weekly homework tasks and spelling information etc on the platform as well as giving any useful links to websites to support with the homework where necessary.
-Children also have access to the online program Timetables Rockstars and Ten Town (EYFS) to further support their mathematics; Reading Eggs (KS1) for reading; and Spelling Frame for English.
+Children also have access to the online program Timetables Rockstars and Ten Town (EYFS) to further support their mathematics; and Spelling Frame for English.
 Logins can be found in their planner.